Mission and vision

 • To support its members to build successful businesses based on bioenergy and biofuels

-• To encourage the use of New Zealand's abundant biomass resources and provide renewable energy in the form of heat, electricity and transport fuels, sustainably and cost-effectively
+• To encourage the use of New Zealand's abundant biomass and organic waste resources and provide renewable energy in the form of heat, electricity and transport fuels, sustainably and cost-effectively

 • To promote the environmental benefits of bioenergy, including greenhouse gas mitigation and waste avoidance, to the wider community